tarwn/lessthandot-hugo/blogs/content/posts/2012-01-19-how-i-use-powershell-to.md

 I am no PowerShell expert and I am sure that the script in this post can be improved, leave me a comment if you see a major mistake

-Of course you don&#8217;t want to hard code the query either, you could make the script generic so that you can supply the query as a parameter instead
+Of course you don't want to hard code the query either, you could make the script generic so that you can supply the query as a parameter instead

  [1]: http://qbnz.com/highlighter/index.php
  [2]: http://technet.microsoft.com/en-us/library/ee156817.aspx